senjoyee/document-chatbot-01/README.md

 7. Create a new files for the components:

    create a file `chatbot.tsx` under src\components and update the code accordingly.

    create a file `uploadservice.tsx` under src\components and update the code accordingly.

-8. Open `src/components/chatbot.tsx` in your code editor and paste the chatbot component code.

-10. Open `src/components/uploadservice.tsx` in your code editor and paste the uploadservice component code.

-11. Place the logo file `SoftwareOne_Logo_Lrg_RGB_Blk.svg` in the `public` folder of your Next.js project.
+8. Place the logo file `SoftwareOne_Logo_Lrg_RGB_Blk.svg` in the `public` folder of your Next.js project.
 Create the folder if it's missing.

-12. Update `src/app/page.tsx` to use the Welcome Page.
+9. Update `src/app/page.tsx` to use the Welcome Page.

-13. Create `src/app/chatbot/page.tsx` and update it.
+10. Create `src/app/chatbot/page.tsx` and update it.

-14. Create `src/app/uploadservice/page.tsx` and update it.
+11. Create `src/app/uploadservice/page.tsx` and update it.

-15. Ensure that the latest Avatar component from Shadcn is available;
+12. Ensure that the latest Avatar component from Shadcn is available;

     ```
     npx shadcn@latest add avatar
     ```

-16. Start the development server:
+13. Start the development server:

     ```
     npm run dev